Kah5/FIA_TR_fusion_tutorial/README.md

 All of the STAN model structures are stored in .stan files, in the `modelcode` folder.
 There are four models that we will call from `02_Run_STAN_models.R` and we will edit at least one of them.
 Briefly, we build up from a base state-space model with a tree-level random effect and a tree size fixed effect, then we include climate variables, and finally we include a competition effect.
 These models are simplified for the purpose of this tutorial.

+You can find few examples of random effect structures in the STAN code that we added during a workshop, which have not been run with the existing data, but are examples to work from when attempting to add in your own tree-ring and forest inventory data.
+These are in the 'modelcode' folder. 'model_3_plt_rand.stan' shows and example of adding a plot-level random effect with plot indexing, and 'model_3_plt_rand_MAP.stan' adds onto this with indexing for a climate variable where the data is provided at the plot-level rather than a data value for each tree.